heistp/iptables-ecn/README.md

 iptables-ecn
 ============

-The `iptables-ecn` script and associated program in `ecn-stats.go` gathers ECN statistics on Linux routers with iptables and ipset support.
+The `iptables-ecn` script and associated analysis program gathers ECN statistics on Linux routers with iptables and ipset support.

 It was used to create an informational Internet Draft, available [here]().